logzly. Tech Unplugged

 When you strip away the excess, you’ll notice:

-• Faster device performance (less background apps, longer battery life).
+• Faster device performance: fewer background apps mean longer battery life and quicker response.

-• More time for real‑world activities (reading, exercising, talking face‑to‑face).
+• More time for real‑world activities: reading, exercising, or chatting face‑to‑face becomes easier.

 Digital minimalism isn’t about rejecting technology; it’s about shaping it to serve you, not the other way around.
 By following these steps, you’ll turn a chaotic gadget jungle into a clean, purposeful toolkit that boosts productivity and peace of mind.